-If you observe the above syntax, ISNULL function accepts two arguments:
+If you observe the above syntax, the SQL Server ISNULL function returns the result by accepting two arguments:

-- Check_Expression: Please specify the valid expression or column name on which you want to check for NULL values.
-ISNULL function will check for the NULL values inside this column.
+- Check_Expression: Please specify the valid expression or column name you want to check for NULL values.
+This will check for the NULL values inside this column.

 - Replacing_Expression: Please specify the valid expression that you want to replace the NULL.
-ISNULL function will replace the NULL values inside the Check_Expression with this Replacing_Expression.
+This method will replace those values inside the Check_Expression with this Replacing_Expression.

-TIP: If the Check_Expression is NULL then Replacing_Expression will be returned otherwise, Check_Expression will be returned.
+TIP: If the Check_Expression is NULL, then Replacing_Expression will be returned.
+Otherwise, Check_Expression will return.

-If you observe the above screenshot, there are few null values in LastName column and [AddressLine2] hold only null values.
-In this example we are going to replace the Lastname column with ‘tutorialgateway’ and [AdressLine2] column with ‘** Same as AdressLine 1 **’ using ISNULL function
+If you observe the above screenshot, there are a few null values in the LastName column, and [AddressLine2] holds only null values.
+In this SQL Server ISNULL example, we are going to replace the Lastname column with ‘tutorialgateway’ and the [AdressLine2] column with ‘** Same as AdressLine 1 **’ using this function

 ISNULL([LastName], 'tutorialgateway') AS [LastName]

-In below statement, We used ISNULL function to replace the NULL values in [AdressLine2] column with ‘** Same as AdressLine 1 **’ string.
-We also reassigned the old name [AddressLine2] to that result using ALIAS Column.
+In the below statement, We used the function to replace the values in the [AdressLine2] column with the. ‘** Same as AdressLine 1 **’ string.
+We also reassigned the old name [AddressLine2] to that result using the ALIAS Column.